 Hi!

-I’m currently a third-year PhD student at Berkeley AI Research, advised by Anca Dragan and Dan Klein.
+I’m a fourth-year PhD student at Berkeley AI Research, advised by Anca Dragan and Dan Klein.
 My research is supported by the Apple Scholars in AI Fellowship.

 I’m interested in building agents that can collaborate and interact with humans, and use language as a medium to do so.
 Currently, I’m excited about dialogue and language + RL.